 Most HVAC systems either heat or cool air.
 A heat pump is a unique type of system that does both.
 It works by transferring heat as needed.
 In the winter, heat is transferred inside.
 In the summer, heat is transferred outside.

 HVAC stands for heating, ventilation, and air conditioning.
 It is used as a sort of catch-all term that refers to just about anything involving the quality of your indoor air.
-Things that warm, cool, ventilate, or purify your air are usually considered an HVAC component.
+Things that warm, cool, ventilate, or purify your air are usually considered HVAC components.

 The intake refers to the non-treated air that your system pulls into the machinery.
 You will typically have a fresh air intake that pulls in air from outside the home.
 You will also have a large intake vent near your air handler that pulls treated air into your system to heat or cool it even more.
 This vent is also called a return because it returns excess air to the air handler.